Find the perfect storage for your loved ones with our holiday gift guide! Shop now

 Speed drops during a transfer

 When transferring data to your external drive you may experience higher transfer rates, also known as burst rate, at the beginning and then at a certain point you may notice the transfer speed slowing down.
 This happens because the data is written to the destination drive’s cache memory first, so once the cache is full the performance slows down.
-Also, as mentioned before, the file type or file size may impact data transfer speeds.
+File type or file size may impact data transfer speeds as well.
 For example, if during a transfer you experience a decrease in speed, it could be that small files are being transferred and that larger ones were being transferred before.

 Interface